TediTae/flashcards-project/README.md

 - This project is licensed under the MIT License.
 - Feel free to use, modify, and share it.

+---

+## 🙌 Acknowledgments
+- Special thanks to the 100 Days of Code course by Angela Yu which inspired this project.

 ## Contact
 - tolgayilmaz1377@gmail.com